3.3.1. Attention deficits, hyperactivity

 A relationship between auditory processing and stuttering severity was also found in adults who stutter: When speaking a word with natural auditory feedback, the M100 latency on the right hemisphere was significantly correlated with stuttering severity (Beal et al., 2010).
 Liotti et al. (2010) found a statistically significant, but moderate correlation between inter-hemispheric unbalance and stuttering frequency in adults who were listening to the vowel /a/.
 Blood (1996) did not find a statistically significant correlation, but the participants who stuttered more severely displayed the poorest scores in three tasks of a battery of auditory perception tests.

-In a new analysis of their above-mentioned MEG data, Kikuchi et al. (in press) found the left N100m latency to be significantly prolonged relative to the right one in adults who stutter, while controls did not show any inter-hemispheric differences in latency.
+In a new analysis of their above-mentioned MEG data, Kikuchi et al. (2017) found the left N100m latency to be significantly prolonged relative to the right one in adults who stutter, while controls did not show any inter-hemispheric differences in latency.
 An analysis indicating the degree of local phase synchronization demonstrated enhanced alpha-band synchrony in the stutterers’ right auditory area.
 An analysis of inter-hemispheric synchronization demonstrated significant elevations in the beta band between the right and left auditory cortices.
 In addition, phase synchronization on the right hemisphere aas well as inter-hemispheric phase synchrony were positively correlated with stuttering frequency.
 The authors assume “that increased right hemispheric local phase synchronization and increased inter-hemispheric phase synchronization are electrophysiological correlates of a compensatory mechanism for impaired left auditory processing in people who stutter.”
 All these findings suggest that an auditory processing disorder (APD) seems to play a role in the predisposition for stuttering (read more)